v3111707/tableau-backup-wb2s3/README.md

 A Python script for automated backup of Tableau Server workbooks to Amazon S3.
 The project was created to solve two problems:
-- long-term archival of selected Tableau projects for audit and retention needs
+- long-term archival of selected Tableau projects
 - self-service access to backup files for authorized users — without requiring administrator involvement

 ## 🔧 Features